 top of page

 An important element of my Healing Garden concept is to incorporate areas that will attract and nurture native bees and other pollinators.
 Here at Green Tree, we've been intentionally planting for them since 2012 and in this blog I share my knowledge and tips on creating a successful bee garden.
 However our garden obviously doesn't just attract bees.
-What we've planted is actually a habitat garden and although you may start off with 'bee intentions' you'll quickly see that it blossoms into much more than that.
+What we've planted is actually a habitat garden and although you may start off with 'bee intentions' you'll quickly see that it blossoms into nurturing so much more than that.

 Why do we want to attract native bees into our gardens?

 Native bees and other pollinators are a vital cog that unites the ecological web in our gardens, keeping them healthy and productive.
-They improve the pollination and yield of all food crops we grow and can provide endless hours of fascination watching them in our flowers and nesting in our bee hotels.
+They improve the pollination and yield of all food crops we grow and can provide endless hours of fascination watching them in our flowers and nesting in bee hotels.

 Imagine the difference if an entire street, or town, or suburb, or city were to follow these guidelines!
 Never underestimate the impact and importance of your individual efforts.
 Individually, collectively, we can heal the planet - one garden at a time.
 Think Global - Act Local begins in our backyards.